Why it takes more than just exposures to overcome OCD

-We talk a lot about exposure and response prevention around here.
-Commonly known as ERP, this form of cognitive-behavioral therapy has two main components.
-Exposures are exercises that put someone in a situation that causes their unwanted, intrusive thoughts to pop up.
+The first part consists of exposures, which are exercises that put someone in a situation that causes their unwanted, intrusive thoughts to pop up.
 Not all intrusive thoughts cause us distress, but exposures are chosen specifically to trigger those that do.
 By putting someone in a distressing situation– often one they’ve avoided for a long time– exposures aim to gradually desensitize them to it.

 What’s missing from this explanation, though, is the fact that avoidance comes in many different forms.
 There’s the typical one: I don’t want to do something, so I avoid it.
 This is a total refusal to put ourselves in a situation and, ultimately, to experience the emotions and sensations it could involve.

 As a form of behavioral therapy, ERP’s primary goal is to influence behaviors that are harmful or unhelpful.
 That’s why it can be so effective for OCD, where specific actions performed in the service of avoiding unwanted thoughts and feelings actually strengthen the associated fear.

 Exposures make us experience the situations we’d normally avoid altogether.
 But if we’re still using compulsions to avoid the resulting thoughts and feelings (or at least decrease their intensity), the exposure won’t do us much good.
 We have to get to the top of the roller coaster and let gravity do its thing.
 Refusing to get on the ride or shutting our eyes the whole time isn’t going to make the ride any less frightening the next time around.

 Finally, we get to the second part of ERP: response prevention.
 In this context, responses are synonymous with the other terms we’ve used (avoidant behaviors and, to be more exact, compulsions).
-By preventing our own compulsions, we fully experience the distress caused by our obsessions with the goal of habituating to it.
+By preventing our own compulsions, we fully experience the distress caused by our obsessions with the goal of habituating to them.
 Over time, it becomes clear that responding with compulsions (or even responding at all) is unnecessary and probably unhelpful.

 Intuitively, exposing yourself to difficult situations and getting through them without any of the behaviors you’ve developed to avoid distress can be very difficult.
 And even when there are clear exposures for you and your therapist to plan out based on your obsessions, coming up with strategies for response prevention isn’t easy.